AphelionWasTaken/PySN/README.md

 You can change the update folder location in PySN's settings, but your updates will always be separated out by console and game.

+On MacOS and Linux the config.ini file is saved to your home directory.
+On Windows it is saved to the directory containing PySN.exe.

 Screenshots
 ============
 <p align="center">